leoyang2/Autopilot/README.md

 > $ sudo python3 demo.py

+The first way you can only execute files which has the 'execute right'.(In another word, the text shown in the terminal is green.)

+To change the right of your program, use 'chmod' command:

+> $ chmod +x yourfile.py

+Then you will be able to use ./yourfile.py to execute.

 For more information about library classes and functions, refer to [here](http://python-ev3dev.readthedocs.io/en/stable/index.html).

 ## How to write program locally and run promotely?